ucsf-wynton/wynton-website-hpc/docs/scheduler/queues.md

 * **ondemand.q**:
   - Maximum runtime: Per agreement
   - Process priority: 0 (higest)
-  - Quota: Available upon application and approval by the [steering committee].
+  - Quota: Available upon application and approval by the [steering committee]
-  - Purpose: Intended for scheduled, high-priority computing needs and / or temporary paid priority access.
+  - Purpose: Intended for scheduled, high-priority computing needs and / or temporary paid priority access

+* **gpu.q**:
+  - Maximum runtime: 2 weeks
+  - Process priority: 0 (higest)
+  - Quota: Available to users/groups who have contributed with GPU hardware (The plan is to eventually make this a communal resource)
+  - Purpose: For software that utilize Graphics Processing Units (GPUs)

 ## Usage

-There is often _no need_ to explicitly specify what queue your job should be submitted to.
+Except for [the gpu.q queue]({{ '/scheduler/gpu.html' | relative_url }}), there is often _no need_ to explicitly specify what queue your job should be submitted to.
 Instead, it is sufficient to [specify the resources] that your jobs need, e.g. the maximum processing time (e.g. `-l h_rt=00:10:00` for ten minutes), the maximum memory usage (e.g. `-l mem_free=1G` for 1 GiB of RAM), and the number of cores (e.g. `-pe smp 2` for two cores).
 When the scheduler knows about your job's resource need, it will allocate your job to a compute node that better fits your needs and your job is likely to finish sooner.

 Only in rare cases there should be a need to specify through what queue your job should run.
 To do this, you can use the `-q <name>` option of `qsub`, e.g. `qsub -q long.q my_script`.

 [steering committee]: http://wynton.ucsf.edu/